 In words of Lao Tzu, “If you realize that all things change, there is nothing you will try to hold on to.”
-The sooner we allow this idea of impermanence to sink in, the easier, balanced and happier our life will be.
+The sooner we allow this idea of impermanence to sink in, the simpler, balanced and happier our life will become.

 5. Unconditional love

-“Love is what is left when you’ve let go of all the things you love”, said Swami Jnaneshvara of Abhyasa Ashram, Florida.
+“Love is what is left when you’ve let go of all the things you love”, explained Swami Jnaneshvara of Abhyasa Ashram, Florida.

-Aparigraha teaches you not to create attachment with anybody, including your loved ones.
+Aparigraha teaches you not to make attachment with anybody, even your loved ones.
 This sense of non-attachment helps you to have a sense of belonging to everyone without becoming possessive, jealous, and codependent.